 “We did?”
 Brent asked, his tone mortified, as though she’d suggested they’d done murderous things together.

 “No. Not really, actually.”
 She laughed.
-“I went to South Juliette, not Allman Falls, but I used to cheer at all the football and basketball games guys played against us.
+“I went to South Juliette, not Allman Falls, but I used to cheer at all the football and basketball games you guys played against us.
 So, it’s kind of like we went together.”

 “Oh, yeah.
 Right.
 Sure,” Brent agreed, nodding as though it made perfect sense.